 Because most Youtubers or Amazon gurus make money from youtube or courses or something other than Amazon.

 I run Gorilla ROI, but it’s a tool created to run my Amazon operations first and foremost.
-It’s also a tool focused on sophisticated sellers, not newbie or gullible people.
+It’s also a tool focused on sophisticated sellers, not a newbie or gullible people.
 Our focus is on improving and automating operations.

 - We sell lower-priced products that every guru says to stay away from